darena67/rvtaxgroup/content/blog/how-to-fill-out-form-8300.md

 **Here are some tips that will help you to file your first Fincen form 8300.**

 **Collect buyers information:**
-Before the meeting, inform your client that you will need the following documents:
+Before the meeting, inform your cannabis client that you will need the following documents:

 1. ID (driver license will do) and SS number of the person delivering the cash.
 It is enough to take a picture of both documents.
 2. Form W-9 for the business entity.
 This paper does not get filed with the IRS.
 The buyer fills out and signs this form for your records.